Having an iPhone on you is already half the battle for good pictures. But you also need the right apps. But what is the best iPhone camera app?

 When you’re done shooting, share your photos or view their metadata via Lightbox.
 As a bonus, you can edit them from here.

-Different colour temperatures and filters are there to spice up your photos.
+Different color temperatures and filters are there to spice up your photos.